fadialzammar/verilator-tutorials/Introduction/README.md

 You'll then be prompted to restart your PC, after which you can access the VM by searching for "Ubuntu", or by opening it as a new tab in the "Terminal" application, where it should automatically be added as a dropdown option.
 You may need to restart the Terminal for this to appear.

-Ommitting the `-d` flag and running `wsl --install` with default options will, as of the time of writing, install Ubuntu 22.04.
+Omitting the `-d` flag and running `wsl --install` with default options will, as of the time of writing, install Ubuntu 22.04.
 This, or other popular distributions, will work but may require additional steps, as outlined in the following step.

 ## Verilator

 For this guide, most versions of Verilator should work fine.
-Advanced functionality, however, such as using the [Cocotb test framework](Cocotb.md), will require at least version 5.006.
+Advanced functionality, however, such as using the [Cocotb test framework](../Cocotb/README.md), will require at least version 5.006.
 You can check [Repology](https://repology.org/project/verilator/versions) to see what version is included in your distribution's package manager.
 As of writing, Ubuntu 23.04 and above satisfies this requirement, but older versions will require building from source.

 If the version included in your distribution's repository satisfies your needs, you can install Verilator with: